-These butternut squash gnocchi are my kind of comfort food–light but hearty, sweet gnocchi tossed in a quick brown butter sauce topped with herby sage, nutty walnuts, and a generous shaving of Parmesan cheese.
-They are a labor of love but so delicious and satisfying.
+These butternut squash gnocchi are my kind of comfort food--light but hearty, sweet gnocchi tossed in a quick brown butter sauce topped with herby sage, nutty walnuts, and a generous shaving of Parmesan cheese.
 This post has been sponsored by Calphalon.
 All thoughts and opinions are my own.
 Thank you for supporting the brands that make Beyond Sweet and Savory possible.

 For me fall is about comfort food.
 It’s that time of the year when the weather starts to get much cooler and my body craves for soups, roasts, and pasta.
 Squash is one of my favorite fall ingredients that gets incorporated into many of these comfort food.
 I’m so excited to partner with Calphalon to share with you the recipe for these delicious butternut squash gnocchi with brown butter sage and walnuts.

 If you’ve made gnocchi before, you know it’s a labor of love and requires a bit of patience.
 For this recipe I started with roasting the butternut squash in the oven for an hour.
 The flesh becomes tender and caramelized.
 Once it’s ready, just scoop out the flesh, puree until smooth, then dry it out over the stove to let the puree thickens.
 Butternut squash has a high water content so reducing moisture is necessary for achieving that light, pillowy texture.